DharunThota/secure-fair-voting-system/README.md

 5. **`VOTER`**: Stores voters with hashed credentials.
 6. **`VOTE`**: Stores votes for candidates in specific rooms.
 7. **`VOTED_IN`**: Tracks which voters have voted in which rooms.

+The database schema is available in the file [schema.sql](https://github.com/DharunThota/secure-fair-voting-system/blob/main/schema.sql).

 ## Security